codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 }
 ```

-Now we have a module that only does one thing!
-It takes care of getting products from the database.
-We can later add more functionality to it to store products maybe or do other Products database related things.
-But the fact remain that this class is focussed on Product related database matters.
-This module is also easily testable now.
+Now we have a testable products database module.

-You can test it using (mocha)[] like his:
+You can test it using [mocha](https://mochajs.org/) like his:

 ```javascript